How to Do Well in Maths Methods: 7 Steps to Get Better at Methods

 Within each section, however, there are variations of the basic question that take it to the next level – some of these may incorporate principles taught in previous chapters.

-It’s vital to attempt these tricky questions, and learning from these will develop a complete understanding of the mathematical principle.
+If you want to learn how to do well in Maths Methods, It’s vital to attempt these tricky questions, and learning from these will develop a complete understanding of the mathematical principle.

 Ideally, students should review their thought process and work backwards with the answer provided to figure out how to correctly solve the tricky questions.
 This can be a time when collaboration with peers comes in (see below).